Monday, May 29, 2017

 * Around the 50-minute mark, two of the crew who aren’t wearing their helmets get infected by airborne black goo, and before long we have ourselves a severely dumbed-down slasher in the vein of Prometheus.
 The camera dwells on the swirling particles as if to imply that they are visible to the naked eye, but apparently they aren’t, and so the guys are made unwilling hosts.
 This is also the mark where Covenant devolves from merely derivative and confused into downright farcical and obnoxious.

-Every character in the movie is a disposable idiot whose actions beg a barrage of unanswerable questions.
+Every character in the movie is a disposable idiot whose actions raise a barrage of unanswerable questions.
 First up is the lady who quarantines her friend with a gyrating infected man only to open the door later after a vicious monster has burst out of his back, completely nullifying the purpose of sacrificing her friend in the first place.
 Then there’s the chick who walks off by herself shortly after being attacked by a ruthless monkey creature because she “needs to wash up”.
 When the captain told her, “Don’t go too far,” I whispered to my friend, “She’s going to go too far,” which she did, but characters did seldom split up in the original Alien, so I’ll give Scott a pass on that part.

 What I’m not willing to forgive, and where the movie backslides into pure comedy, is the egg scene.
 As stated earlier, Captain Crudup has gone looking for his missing sheep and comes across a sight that would strike any reasonable person as somewhat suspicious: the synthetic which helped rescue them a few hours ago appears to be pacifying the now-gaunt albinomorph, the pair of them locked in an intimate staring match.
 As the captain raises his firearm to shoot the blasted hellspawn which ripped his pal’s head off, David cautions him, “Don’t shoot,” then protests wildly when he does indeed shoot (the only sensible action that he takes).
 “It trusted me!” he screams, which doesn’t abate the captain’s desire to know what the hell is happening.